 173 Visa – Contributory Parent Temporary Visa

-This is a temporary visa for a parent to be sponsored by a settled child in Australia, who is as an Australian citizen, Australian permanent resident or eligible New Zealand citizen.
+This is a temporary visa for a parent to stay temporarily in Australia.
+The parent should be sponsored by a settled child in Australia, who is an Australian citizen, Australian permanent resident or eligible New Zealand citizen.
 You can live, work or study in Australia for two years.
 After this visa is granted, you can then move on to apply for the Contributory Parent Visa Subclass 143, to reside permanently in Australia.

 Contributory Parent Temporary Visa Subclass 173 Basic Eligibility

 There are several basic eligibility that you must meet, such as:

 - be sponsored by an eligible child who is an Australian citizen, Australian Permanent resident or eligible New Zealand citizen, and is settled and usually resident in Australia;

 - if your child is under 18 years old, then an eligible relative or community organisation (who is still related to your child) can sponsor you;

 You must also meet all visa conditions, including the health and character requirements.

 Eligibility Criteria to be a Sponsor for 173 Visa

 Sponsors for Visa 173 applications must also meet several requirements, including: